AFreeCA: Annotation-Free Counting for All: Methodology

 \subsection{Crowd Density Classification}

-Given that our counting networks is more reliable for smaller counts, we partition dense images into patches with lower counts to enhance estimation accuracy in each patch.
+\am{Given that \adrian{our counting networks is more reliable for} smaller counts, we partition \adrian{dense images} into \adrian{patches} with lower counts to enhance estimation accuracy in each \adrian{patch}.
 This partitioning process is directed by a classifier that discerns between dense and sparse images.
-Given that dense image regions may be poorly represented by our counting model, a dataset is necessary for training such a classifier.

-We use stable diffusion to produce a classification dataset of synthetic images with various crowd densities $\mathcal{D}_{dense}^{s} = \{x_i^{s}, y_i^{den}\}^{N_{den}}$, where $x_i^{s}$ is the synthetic image, $y_i^{den}$ is the density category recorded in the prompt, and $N_{den}$ is the size of the dataset.
-As highlighted in Figure ~\ref{fig:method_teaser}, we categorize densities into three groups: no crowd, sparse crowd, and dense crowd, embedding these categories directly into the generation prompts to create representative images for each.
-We re-purpose the zero-object examples from the earlier noisy count dataset for our "no crowd" category.
-We then use this synthetic dataset to train our classifier by fine-tuning a density classification layer, $h_{\phi}$, on top of pre-trained sorting network.
-The loss function for this step is: where $\ell_{CE}$ is the cross-entropy loss.
+Given that dense image regions may be poorly represented by our counting model, a dataset is necessary for training such a classifier.} We use stable diffusion to produce a classification dataset of synthetic images with various crowd densities \adrian{$\mathcal{D}_{dense}^{s} = \{x_i^{s}, y_i^{den}\}^{N_{den}}$}, where $x_i^{s}$ is the synthetic image, $y_i^{den}$ is the density category recorded in the prompt, and $N_{den}$ is the size of the dataset.
+As highlighted in \cref{fig:method_teaser}, we categorize densities into three groups: no crowd, sparse crowd, and dense crowd, embedding these categories directly into the generation prompts to create representative images for each.
+We re-purpose the zero-object examples from the earlier noisy count dataset for our "no crowd" category. \am{We then use this synthetic dataset to train our classifier by fine-tuning a density classification layer, $h_{\phi}$, on top of pre-trained sorting network.
+The loss function for this step is:} where $\ell_{CE}$ is the cross-entropy loss.